maxlath/wikibase-edit/README.md

 Code contributions and propositions are very welcome, here are some design constraints you should be aware of:
 * `wikibase-edit` focuses on exposing Wikibase write operations.
 Features about getting and parsing data should rather go to [`wikibase-sdk`](https://github.com/maxlath/wikibase-sdk)

-## Donate

-We are developing and maintaining tools to work with Wikibase from NodeJS, the browser, or simply the command line, with quality and ease of use at heart.
-Any donation will be interpreted as a "please keep going, your work is very much needed and awesome.
-PS: love".
-[Donate](https://liberapay.com/WikidataJS)

 ## See Also
 * [wikibase-sdk](https://github.com/maxlath/wikibase-sdk): a javascript tool suite to query and work with any Wikibase data, heavily used by wikibase-edit and wikibase-cli